 Lighting proposal to get presented to SC at a meeting (actual date 9/14), and SC to vote on it at a subsequent meeting (SC voted 5-0 on 9/28);

 Lighting proposal to get presented to NRC at one of their meetings (actual date 11/18), and NRC will vote on it at a subsequent meeting.

 If approval is given, this will be a new application that will have to go through a site plan review process with the Zoning Board of Appeals, Wetlands and Design Review Board, as well as Select Board for acceptance of private funding.
 Original permitting included storm water and other utility connections envisioning future enhancements such as team rooms and bathrooms.
 Note this process is under the new lighting by-law.

 What is the mechanism to ensure no changes or no unapproved changes are made to any accepted policy related to lighting?

 Members of the School Committee working on this effort have been looking into following a model similar to what the Sprague Task Force had done with the Sprague Master Plan and the ZBA’s approval process, so as to make sure the approval process for changing the lighting policy is not fluid or easily subject to change.

 What is the Need/Who Can Use Lighting Questions

 Will bathrooms be available to everyone, not just athletes?
 Who can use the bathrooms and when?

-Bathrooms in the standalone bathroom structure (separate from the team rooms) will be available to everyone during games and events on the T&F. The ADA bathrooms will be open to everyone for the same hours as Aqueduct bathroom (to be installed), even when there is not a game or event taking place.
+The bathrooms in the smaller concession/bathroom structure will be open to everyone for the same hours as the Aqueduct bathroom (to be installed), even when there is not a game or event taking place.

 Who will have access to lighting other than Wellesley High School teams?